SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: System Architecture

-To address such cases, SWARM+ employs {\bf delegation monitoring}.
-Each parent associates a \emph{delegation timeout} with jobs delegated to children.
-The delegation timeout is the maximum time a job is allowed to remain in a delegated-but-incomplete state (e.g., queued or executing at a child) before the parent treats the delegation as failed.
-Jobs that remain pending beyond delegation timeout are reassigned to the job pool associated with the parent with exclusion flags to prevent reassignment to the job pool for the same parent. {\em This approach trades perfect accuracy requiring expensive child queries for scalable distributed decisions with monitoring-driven recovery.}
+SWARM+ employs delegation monitoring to handle cases where delegated workloads cannot be successfully placed or completed within a target child group.
+Each parent associates a \emph{delegation timeout}.
+Workloads remaining in delegated-but-incomplete state beyond the timeout are treated as failed and reassigned to the parent-associated job pool with exclusion flags preventing immediate reassignment to the same child group.
+This approach trades perfect placement accuracy, which would require expensive child-level queries during scheduling, for scalable distributed delegation combined with monitoring-driven recovery.